kryz/ActiveRefreshingMemoryCache/README.md

 # ActiveRefreshingMemoryCache
-An inmemory cache that is actively refreshing its entries in a hosted service
+An inmemory cache that is actively refreshing its entries in a hosted service.

+I'm just playing around on a snowy saturday.